 Not available in web format, please use the contact details to request a patient information sheet

 Participants will complete some baseline measures of lung function and psychological measures.
 They will then complete the key outcome measures (computer tasks, and anxiety-related questionnaires) DURING a bronchial challenge.

-The bronchial challenge is known as a ‘methacholine challenge.
-Patients will be asked to inhale a drug called Methacholine which lets us assess how reactive to ‘twitch’ the muscles in the airways are.
-We start with a very low inhaled amount, and measure whether patients’ airways tighten at all by repeating the blowing test (spirometry).
+The bronchial challenge is known as a methacholine challenge.
+Patients will be asked to inhale a drug called Methacholine to assess how reactive to ‘twitch’ the muscles in the airways are.
+They start with a very low inhaled amount, and measure whether patients’ airways tighten at all by repeating the blowing test (spirometry).
 If they don’t, or do so very little, a slightly higher dose inhalation will be given and the spirometry will be repeated.
 This will continue for up to 7 inhalations, stopping if patients start to feel bad or when the blowing test has reduced to 4/5 of the original level.
 Inhaling this agent may make patients wheeze or cough a bit.
 At the end of the test we will ask patients to do the computer tasks, and then we will give you some salbutamol (reliever inhaler medication) to reverse the effects of methacholine.